Antares007/t-machine/readme.md

 for that reason, the operational language for this two-headed unstoppable is written in two-edged arrays as executable pro-grammar rules.

-The c-machine uses the call stack for backtracking, and we can actually pinpoint exactly where that happens.
-Whenever you see two function calls in a row, that’s where the stack grows, that’s the “gobbling up” part.
-Everything else, the deeply nested single-call patterns, compiles down to indirect jumps.

-So the machine looks super-nested, but structurally it’s mostly flat with a few deliberate points where the stack is used to explore alternatives.

 The diagram shows merged coloured configuration traces to investigate how left recursion is eliminated.
 `A -> a, A -> B o, B -> b, B -> A t`
 ![](./docs/ss_118.png)